 We have all been in situations that make us feel anxious, frazzled, confused and panic-stricken.

 And yet, some of us seem better than others at dealing with influxes of drama, pressure and demand than others.
 What is the secret to being cool, calm and collected?
-And if there is a secret, how can we find our peace amongst the chaos in everyday life?
+And if there is a secret, how can we find our inner peace amongst the chaos in everyday life?

 Learning how to ground yourself in any situation is an invaluable life skill that, although seemingly confounding, is far less complicated than you might have originally thought.
 Once upon a time I used to be completely dumbfounded and annoyed by those who breezed through life, seemingly impervious and infallible to the thousands of little dramas that arise daily.
 I used to wonder whether this cool serenity displayed by certain types of people was a result of luck: perhaps they were just born as impenetrably tranquil demi-gods who were always, somehow, in control of life 100% of the time?